MikeRogers0/LivePage/readme.md

  * Adding support for @import
  * Fixing bug where changing session will not affect superior resources.
  * Adding option to ignore inline JavaScript & hidden form values.
+ * Added in option to force GET requests.

 ### 1.4.1
  * Fallback for when sockets between the background tab & livepage fails.